ararslan/Maker.jl/README.md

-# Maker.jl: A tool like make for Julia
+# Maker.jl: A tool like make for data analysis in Julia

-This repository is an **experimental** approach to process data using dependencies in a similar fashion to [make](https://en.wikipedia.org/wiki/Makefile) or [Rake](http://docs.seattlerb.org/rake/).
-Like make, Maker.jl evaluates file and code dependencies to update processing.
+This repository is an approach to processing data using dependencies in a similar fashion to [make](https://en.wikipedia.org/wiki/Makefile) or [Rake](http://docs.seattlerb.org/rake/).
+Like make, `Maker` evaluates file and code dependencies to update processing.
 The focus here is on data analysis, not build automation for code.
 The features to support data analysis include:

 - *Detection of code changes*--If part of the code changes, downstream dependencies are updated during processing.
 - *Variable tasks*--Most make-like tools rely mainly on files for dependency analysis.
-In Maker.jl, Julia variables can also be used in this role.
+In `Maker`, Julia variables can also be used in this role.
 That allows more fine-grained control of code and dependencies.

-Maker.jl was derived from [Jake.jl](https://github.com/nolta/Jake.jl) by Mike Nolta.
+`Maker` was derived from [Jake.jl](https://github.com/nolta/Jake.jl) by Mike Nolta.
 [Juke.jl](https://github.com/kshramt/Juke.jl) is another Make-like tool written in Julia.
 The API here is most similar to Ruby's [Rake](http://docs.seattlerb.org/rake/).

 Most build tools like make use a Makefile or other build-instruction file.
-In Maker.jl, a separate build-script can be used, but the API right now focuses on use within Julia script files.
+In `Maker`, a separate build-script can be used, but the API right now focuses on use within Julia script files.

 ## Example